Jason Brown (figure skater): 2016–2017 season: Fourth consecutive Grand Prix medal

-2017–2018 season
+2017–2018 season: Four Continents bronze & Grand Prix medal

 Brown began his season by winning the silver medal at 2017 Lombardia Trophy.

 Brown won silver at the 2017 Skate Canada International after placing third in the short program and second in the free skate.
 At the 2017 NHK Trophy, he ranked third in the short program but ended the competition in fourth place.
 As a result, he finished as the first alternate for the Grand Prix Final.
 Although he had tied with Jin Boyang at 22 points, Jin won the tiebreaker by scoring 3.34 points higher than Brown.
 After Jin's withdrawal, Brown was called up to compete at his first senior-level Grand Prix Final.
 He finished 6th at the event in Nagoya, Japan.

 In January, Brown finished sixth at the 2018 U.S. Championships after placing third in the short program and sixth in the free skate.
 U.S. Figure Skating named him as first alternate for the 2018 Winter Olympics.
 He was assigned to the 2018 Four Continents Championships in Taipei, Taiwan.
 Ranked fourth in the short and third in the free, he won the bronze medal, achieving his first podium finish at a senior-level ISU Championship.
-After Adam Rippon withdrew from the 2018 World Championships, Brown, who was first alternate, declined U.S. Figure Skating's invitation and it was transferred to Max Aaron.

-In late May 2018, Brown announced his decision to leave his coaching team in Colorado and move to Brian Orser, Tracy Wilson, Karen Preston, and Lee Barkell at the Toronto Cricket, Skating and Curling Club in Toronto, Ontario, Canada.
+In late May 2018, Brown announced his decision to leave his coaching team in Colorado and move to Brian Orser, Tracy Wilson, Karen Preston, and Lee Barkell at the Toronto Cricket, Skating and Curling Club in Toronto, Canada.
 Brown and Orser stated that Kori Ade would remain an influence on Brown's career.